KoppulaDurgaPrasad/Basic_Front-End_Projects/README.md

+# Micro-IT Virtual Internship
-Micro-IT Virtual Internship: Software Developer Intern (Front-End Development)
+*Role:* Software Developer Intern – Front-End Development

-Overview
+## Overview

-This repository contains front-end development projects completed during the Micro-IT Virtual Internship as a Software Developer Intern.
-The internship focused on building core skills in HTML, CSS, and JavaScript by developing simple, functional web applications.
+This repository contains the front-end development projects completed during the *Micro-IT Virtual Internship.
+The projects were focused on building practical skills using **HTML, **CSS, and **JavaScript*.

+---

-Projects Completed
+## Projects

-1. Simple Calculator
+### 1. Simple Calculator

-A basic calculator built using HTML, CSS, and JavaScript.
-The calculator uses eval() to compute arithmetic expressions and onclick events to handle user interaction.
+A basic calculator that performs arithmetic operations using eval() and handles input via onclick events.

-Key Features:

-Performs addition, subtraction, multiplication, and division

-Interactive button-based input

-Displays results in real-time on screen
+*Features:*
+- Addition, Subtraction, Multiplication, and Division
+- Clear button to reset input
+- Built with HTML, CSS, and JavaScript

+*How to Run:*
+- Open calculator.html in any web browser

+---

-2. To-Do List Application
+### 2. To-Do List

-A simple task management app developed using front-end technologies.

-Key Features:
+A simple to-do list application to add and manage tasks dynamically.

+*Features:*
-Add, complete, and delete tasks
+- Add, delete, and mark tasks as complete

-Dynamic DOM updates on user actions

-Organized layout with input field and task list
+- Fully interactive with real-time updates
+- Built using HTML, CSS, and JavaScript

+*How to Run:*
+- Open todo.html in any web browser

+---

-Technologies Used
+## Technologies Used

-HTML5
+- HTML5

-CSS3
+- CSS3

-JavaScript
+- JavaScript (Vanilla)

-What I Learned

-DOM manipulation and event handling

-Writing clean and modular JavaScript

- and styling using CSS

-Debugging and testing small-scale web apps
+---